 The aerospace industry is a subsector of the defense industry.
 It focuses on spacecraft such as launch vehicles and satellites, as well as commercial airplanes.
-It is a fast-growing industry in the United States, that is constantly evolving and fighting to keep up with the latest technology in the market.
+It is a fastgrowing industry in the United States, that is constantly evolving and fighting to keep up with the latest technology in the market.
+One of the major challenges faced in the industry is EEE component obsolescence, particularly for COTS.

 Company AEX is an aerospace company based in Aguadilla, Puerto Rico.
 The facility has capabilities for manufacturing and testing.
-The company provides services to the United States Space Force (USSF) and collaborates with major aerospace companies as well as with other companies from the private sector.
-Due to the government being the biggest customer, Company AEX relies heavily on government contracts.
-In consequence, everything from the facilities to parts procurement is overseen by the United States government and is highly regulated.
-Failure to comply with these regulations could result in heavy fines or loss of contracts.
+The company provides services to the United States government and collaborates with major aerospace companies as well as with other companies from the private sector.
+Due to the nature of the industry, Company AEX is heavily impacted by component obsolescence and had as part of its objective to transition from a reactive approach to obsolescence to a proactive approach.